American Basswoods, about ten years after being transplanted from the wild

 Memory:

 I follow my father as he uses the big scythe to cut the tall weeds near the garden.
-I want to help but I am too little to handle the scythe.
+I want to help but I am too little to handle the scythe."Stay back or go back to the house!" he says to me a second time.

 I follow at a safe distance, stepping over stiff weed stubble.
 Mosquitoes fly into my ears and nose.
 I use my cap to swat them away.
 Dad stops to use his cap to swat mosquitoes and I suddenly see him grin widely, inhale deeply, and then grin even wider.